17th July 2024

 Understanding the Different Stakeholders in the International Student Journey

-1. Education Institutions:
+1. Education Institutions

-Host institutions are the schools, colleges, or universities that accept and host students who have applied to their programmes, and which provide support services and campus facilities abroad.
-Within host institutions, students directly or indirectly interact with several important departments.
+Host institutions are the schools, colleges, or universities that accept and host international students.
+They typically provide a range of support services and campus facilities depending on their size and experience of working with international students.

-Marketing and Recruitment:
+Marketing and Recruitment

-The marketing and recruitment department is usually a student’s first point of contact with the host institution if the student is not going through an agent.
-Their main role is to highlight the unique selling points of the institution, its academic programmes, and the life within its campus.
-Their responsibility is to attract and retain international students in the marketing pipeline through various recruitment channels including targeted social media campaigns, digital marketing strategies, partnerships with education agents, and participation in international education fairs.
+The main role of the marketing and recruitment team is to highlight the unique selling points of the institution, its academic programmes, and the life within its campus.
+Their responsibility is to attract and retain international students in the marketing pipeline through a range of recruitment channels including targeted social media campaigns, digital marketing strategies, partnerships with education agents, and participation in international education fairs.

-Financial Aid:
+Financial Aid

 It’s important to note that not all universities offer financial assistance, and even those that do may have strict requirements.

-International Offices:
+International Offices

 Alumni and Student Body: